 Make your training accessible from anywhere

-All of your company’s training materials should be accessible from anywhere.
+All of your company’s training materials and employee training manuals should be accessible from anywhere.
 To do this, you can set up an online training portal or digital document management system.
 These provide central locations where your employees can access training courses, videos, worksheets, and more.

 In addition, your learning materials should be mobile-friendly.
 Ensure that the training portal or digital document management system you use is available as a mobile app.
 This way, employees can undergo training using their smartphones or tablets.
 They can also learn at their own pace.